Is your breakfast leading to tooth decay?

 "I would welcome reformulation of these products.
 We need to work with the industry on this.
 I am also worried about food labelling post-Brexit because currently food labelling conforms with EU regulations and going forward we want it as good as if not better than what we have now."

 Our Liverpool Dentist is here to offer you help and advice when it comes to your oral health.
 We have experience in dealing with young and nervous patients and your welfare is very important to us.
-Our team of highly qualified and friendly dentists will provide you with the best range of treatments to help you achieve a confident smile.
+Our team of highly qualified and friendly dentists will provide you with the best range of treatments to help you achieve a confident smile and we have a 0% finance offer available.
 To make an appointment, please contact us here.